splinesreticulating/WellSaid/README.md

 ## Usage

-1. Select a time frame to analyze (1-24 hours)
+1. Select a time frame to analyze
-1. Choose a tone for suggested replies
+1. Choose a tone for the reply suggestions
-1. Click the "go" button to generate a conversation summary
+1. Click "go" to generate a conversation summary and some suggested replies of varying length
-1. Review the summary of your recent conversation
-1. View and copy suggested replies to use in your conversation
+1. Copy and paste a suggested reply into your conversation

 ## How It Works

 WellSaid connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `PARTNER_PHONE` environment variable).
-It then uses an AI provider (OpenAI's API by default, or a configured local Khoj server if `KHOJ_API_URL` is set) to analyze the conversation and generate:
+It then uses an AI provider (OpenAI's API by default, or a configured local [Khoj](https://khoj.dev/) server if `KHOJ_API_URL` is set) to analyze the conversation and generate:

 1. A summary of the conversation, including emotional tone and key topics
 1. Three suggested replies (short, medium, and long) in your chosen tone